Coffeedon/about.Mastodon.Coffee/coc.md

 ## Non-Goals

-While it's important to know what mstdn.social is, it's just as important to understand what we're not. mstdn.social is **not**:
+While it's important to know what Mastodon.Coffee is, it's just as important to understand what we're not.
+Mastodon.Coffee is **not**:

-* A free speech zone. mstdn.social is a community with specific — and high — standards of behaviour.
-If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on mstdn.social, you should agree to follow the community rules set out in this CoC.
+* A free speech zone.
+Mastodon.Coffee is a community with specific — and high — standards of behaviour.
+If you would like to exercise your full free speech rights, you can do so **somewhere else**; while on Mastodon.Coffee, you should agree to follow the community rules set out in this CoC.
 * An advocacy space.
 There are many important, controversial and political issues; and advocating for what you believe is important.
-However, mstdn.social is not the place for that advocacy.
+However, Mastodon.Coffee is not the place for that advocacy.
 Even correct views can violate our CoC.

 ## Reporting Violations